Constructing Likelihood Functions for Interval-valued Random Variables: Abstract

 \section{Abstract}

-There is a growing need for the ability to analyse interval-valued data.
+There is a growing need for flexible methods to analyse interval-valued data, which can provide efficient data representations for very large datasets.
 However, existing descriptive frameworks to achieve this ignore the process by which interval-valued data are typically constructed; namely by the aggregation of real-valued data generated from some underlying process.
-In this article we develop the foundations of likelihood based statistical inference for random intervals that directly incorporates the underlying generative procedure into the analysis.
-That is, it permits the direct fitting of models for the underlying real-valued data given only the random interval-valued summaries.
+In this article we develop the foundations of likelihood based statistical inference for intervals that directly incorporates the underlying data generating procedure into the analysis.
+That is, it permits the direct fitting of models for the underlying real-valued data given only the interval-valued summaries.
 This generative approach overcomes several problems associated with existing methods, including the rarely satisfied assumption of within-interval uniformity.
-The new methods are illustrated by simulated and real data analyses. \\
+The new methods are illustrated by simulated and real data analyses.